 Managing a Complex World

 Three scholarships are also available to law students interested in this area: The NYU Cyber Scholars Program, the Cybersecurity Service Scholarship, and the Latham & Watkins Award in Technology and Law.
+In addition, the Reiss Center offers a compensated, competitive Student Scholar program.

 The National Security Executive, the Courts, and the Constitution, taught by David Golove, focuses on constitutional issues surrounding the conduct of foreign affairs, war, presidential vs. congressional powers, and the role of the courts.